andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 For example, scheduled work gets executed even when the user navigates away from the app, and scheduled work even survives process death and device reboot!

 WorkManager tries to run the background task in a battery efficient way and by doing so, it defers the execution of tasks.
+If your background work is not deferrable... well, don't use WorkManager.

 WorkManager supports Android 4.0+ (API 14+).
 It provides a simple interface and takes care to pick the best possible API for executing the background work depending on the device configuration (API level, play services support).
 Internally, `WorkManager` delegates the work to one of the following three APIs:
 * `JobScheduler` (API 23+)